 When people leave their addresses on your website, they can often make typos, leave someone else’s address, make up fake addresses, or use temporary emails for registration.
 The way to fix all of these problems?

 Validate email addresses with forms on your website.
-Today, we’re going to show you how to do just that.
+Today, we’re going to show you how to do just that, as well as teach you about how to create WordPress forms.

 What are email validation forms?